 Ryan Cougill – Head Coach

-Ryan Cougill, enters his third season as head coach at Yavapai College.
-This will mark Cougill’s seventh season as a member of the Roughrider staff and 11th overall.
+Cougill, enters his fourth season at the helm of the Roughrider Baseball program.
+This will mark Cougill’s 8th season at Yavapai and 11th overall.

 Prior to Yavapai College, Cougill spent the 2008 season as an assistant at New Mexico Junior College.
 That ’08 NMJC team captured the WJCAC Championship with a remarkable team batting average of .376, belting 78 homeruns, a mark good enough for third in the country.
 The ’08 Thunderbirds were equally as impressive defensively, finishing second in the country in team fielding percentage.